am-steph/wayscript-login-helper/index.md

 - Open up notepad or a text editor
 - Set up your OS_COOKIE value like so

-You can see my first cookie is highlighted in yellow and second in green, there is a `#` between the cookies seperating them
+You can see my first cookie is highlighted in yellow and second in green, there is a `#` between the cookies seperating them, do the same for adding more accounts, seperating with `#`

 You can copy this and paste it into OS_COOKIE